-Prerequisite: MATH1021 (CR) or MATH1032
+Prerequisite: MATH1021(CR) or MATH1032 or MATH1231 or MATH1042 or MATH1241

 Note/s: Mathematics MATH2021 is included for students desiring to attempt only one Level II Mathematics unit.
 If other Level II units in Pure Mathematics or Applied Mathematics are taken, MATH2021 Mathematics is not counted.
+Taught by the Keller Plan self-paced learning method.